Jesqui20/C-STR-Based-DNA-Profiler/README.md

 •	The DNA of subjects loaded into the database can then be compared against any loaded-in sample of DNA to find a match.

+INCLUDED ARE EXAMPLE .txt DOCUMENTS WHICH THE PROGRAM ACCEPTS